Mrneyestani/MonSiteWeb-main/content/projects/SpotifyProfile.md

 showInProjects: false
 ---

-A web app for visualizing personalized Spotify data.
+A web app for personalized Spotify data.
 View your